 A career insight piece by Computer Futures.

-From your cover letter and resume to your first interview, your job hunting success boils down to how good you are at selling yourself in a short space of time.
-So, when it comes to your resume how do you get your credentials and suitability across succinctly?
+From your covering letter and CV to your first interview, your job hunting success boils down to how good you are at selling yourself in a short space of time.
+So, when it comes to your CV how do you get your credentials and suitability across succinctly?
 How do you sum yourself up in the most insightful way?
 How do you catch a prospective employer's eye with strong headlines while also delivering on detail?

-The way in which you write your resume and the specifics you include will depend on the promotional platform you're using and how far along the application process you are.
-For example, a generic resume for a recruitment agent, who has several potential roles in mind for you, will be different to the one you hone for a direct application.
-These seven top tips will make your resume shine no matter what:
+The way in which you write your CV and the specifics you include will depend on the promotional platform you're using and how far along the application process you are.
+For example, a generic CV for a recruitment agent, who has several potential roles in mind for you, will be different to the one you hone for a direct application.
+These seven top tips will make your CV shine no matter what:

-• Appearances are everything – the way your resume looks will undoubtedly influence the people reading it.
+• Appearances are everything – the way your CV looks will undoubtedly influence the people reading it.
 Scruffy and unkempt, with a lack of attention to detail, will be seen as a reflection of who you are and how you operate professionally.
-Make sure your resume is easy to read and uses fonts and spacing consistently.
+Make sure your CV is easy to read and uses fonts and spacing consistently.